World War Candy Rations: Experience history through this 1900’s candy gift and historic candy timeline box

 While American men and women were fighting in the World Wars, sweets were with them.
 They appeared in rations, in packages from home, and through fund-raising efforts whether volunteer-operated canteens or high schools collecting candy funds for graduates fighting overseas.

 Among the candies sent to Doughboys were chocolate-covered fruits and nuts, marshmallows, licorice pastels, Lifesavers, and other popular delights.
 Whether the soldiers received them is anyone’s guess.
 One thing is certain – the War Department added a new invention called “candy bars” aka “energy bars” to rations, a favorite among the troops.
+This marks an early example of world war candy rations that became a staple in soldiers' daily lives.

 In World War II, the War Department provided sweets in K-Rations, Bailout Rations, commissaries, and everywhere else for health and medicinal purposes.
 They sent tons of sour balls to troops in Europe which helped quench thirst and stave off hunger.
 Malted milk - sent in tablets - was considered nourishing.
 Chewing gum served numerous purposes: to clean teeth, protect against thirst, and relieve stress and boredom.
 Caramels provided fast energy as did Tootsie Rolls, also a code word for “ammunition.”
 Forrest Mars, of the Mars family, discovered a candy while in the Spanish Civil War, which he renamed “M&M’s,” made for the troops with investment money from Hershey.

 Through it all, sugar was central to the supplies, as it had been for centuries before, used as a medicine, preservative, fermenting agent, and food the military literally needed to survive.
+This collection of candies is an essential part of the candy timeline box, capturing the pivotal role sweets played in sustaining soldiers.

 Opening